The U.S. Trade Deficit; Should There Be Concern?

 Change is Afoot.

-President Trump has suggested imposing a 45 percent tariff on Chinese goods, since many Chinese trade policies, along with purported currency manipulation, can artificially make Chinese products cheaper to import.
+President Trump has suggested imposing a 45 percent tariff on Chinese goods.
+With many Chinese trade policies, along with purported currency manipulation, can artificially make Chinese products cheaper to import.
 Products like cold-rolled steel have been sold at prices lower than the cost in the U.S. This has made competition difficult for U.S. manufacturers.

 In a world economy, there must be an even playing field to facilitate fair trade between nations.
 When one country manipulates the elements that effect fair trade, it claims an unfair advantage.
 This continuing deficit scenario plays into many economist's forecasts and has some residual impact on the market, especially for institutional investors.
 The U.S. has not enjoyed a trade surplus since the mid-1970s.

-With a very real trade deficit, that has grown steadily over the years, any concessions the new president could bring to fruition would help the U.S. The trade deficit has proven to be a drag on the economy, and economic growth has been lethargic in recent years, so improved trade agreements would help the U.S. economy.
+With a very real trade deficit, that has grown steadily over the years, any concessions the new president could bring to fruition would help the United States.
+The trade deficit has proven to be a drag on the economy, and economic growth has been lethargic in recent years.
+So improved trade agreements would help the U.S. economy.